5 Alternative Investments to Consider for 2022

 - Investors may want to get more creative as economic risk factors like inflation, interest rate hikes, etc., stack up.

 - Because of a low correlation to traditional markets, alternative investments can help diversify your portfolio and safeguard your investments.

-- Some of the best types of alternative investments include peer-to-peer lending, REITs, art and private equity.
+- Some of the best types of alternative investments include, REITs, art and private equity.

 - Carefully analyze your finances so you can pick the alternative investment with the right combination of risk and reward based on your goals.